IDE - Write Up

 After this, we can check if our exploit worked!

 YES!
-We can now run sudo
+We can now run sudo to everything!

 drac@ide:~$ sudo -l